-"Advertising Management Services" means the arrangement and management of internet advertising by the Provider for the Client, which may include pay-per-click advertising, pay-per-view advertising, banner advertising and other forms of paid internet advertising, as specified in Section 3 of the Statement of Work;
+"Advertising Management Services" means the arrangement and management of internet advertising by the Provider for the Client, which may include pay-per-click advertising, pay-per-view advertising, banner advertising and other forms of paid internet advertising, as specified in the Statement of Work;

-Assigned Deliverables" means those Deliverables (excluding the Third Party Materials and the Client Materials) the rights in which are to be assigned (rather than licensed) by the Provider to the Client under Clause 16, as specified in Section 4 of the Statement of Work;
+Assigned Deliverables" means those Deliverables (excluding the Third Party Materials and the Client Materials) the rights in which are to be assigned (rather than licensed) by the Provider to the Client under Clause 16, as specified in the Statement of Work;

 "Business Day" means any weekday other than a bank or public holiday in England;